-Even though you may not break the aquarium, the seals will be placed under uneven stress.
-Although today's sealants are extremely good at holding the aquarium glass together, they aren't designed to withstand sheering force.
-Sheer force occurs when there is uneven pressure put on the seals.
+While leaving the gravel and even some of the water in the aquarium might not break it, the seals will be placed under uneven stress.
+Today's sealants are extremely good at holding the aquarium glass together, but they aren't designed to withstand sheer forces.
+Sheer force occurs when there is uneven pressure—like twisting or diagonal pressure—put on the seals.

-A tank that is sitting on a well-supported level surface does not experience sheer stress on the seals.
+A tank that is sitting on a well-supported, level surface does not experience stress on the seals.
 But when the tank is moved, the motion can put uneven pressure on those seals.
 If the tank is empty, that stress is not enough to cause a problem.
-But if the tank has additional weight from substrate or water, the stress created by moving the tank can break the seal.
+But if the tank has additional weight from substrate or water, the stress created by moving the tank can break a seal.

-I confess that I have moved partially filled aquariums, particularly with small inexpensive tanks, but I knew when I did it that I was taking a risk.
+I confess that I have moved partially filled aquariums, particularly with small inexpensive tanks.
+But I knew I was taking a risk.
 I don't think I would do it again, as it’s far easier to empty the tank up front than to replace it later because it leaks.